Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 Look at the very bottom of the site — it probably says something like “This advertising material is being used for the purpose of soliciting sales of vacation ownership interests.”
 That means you would have to attend a timeshare presentation in order to get tickets at the advertised price.

 Yes, many timeshare resorts will give you some sort of discount on Disney World passes — or maybe even a couple of free one-day passes — if you will sit through a hard-sell “90-minute presentation” (which usually takes 2 hours or more).
-Some people don’t mind spending part of their vacation doing this, but to me this is not worthwhile.
-I do not list any ticket discounts that involve timeshares.
+Some people don’t mind spending part of their vacation doing this, but to us this is not worthwhile.
+We do not list any ticket discounts that involve timeshares.

 Thank you to Ron L for suggesting this topic.